cavo789/blog/blog/2024/12/26/dagger-python/index.md

         )
 ```

 We'll thus remove the two sample functions and we'll implement our linting function.
+We'll also define the `src` folder as the default one so we don't need to add `--source src` anymore when calling dagger.

-By running `dagger call lint --source src` we'll then ask the pipeline to run Pylint on to the `src` folder.
+By running `docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src dagger_daemon call lint` we'll then ask the pipeline to run our linter (Pylint here) on our current folder.

 Since it's the first time, Dagger will need to make some initialisations (like installing PyLint) then we'll get the output: